-I wrote about it in another post, but a quotation from it follows:
+I wrote about it in the post linked above, but a quotation from it follows:

 Accommodationism or to accommodate means these things: To allow for their ancient culture and outlook; to adapt our interpretation of their claims of the world of nature to their own time; to make room for their limited knowledge about advanced science; to relax about imposing our modern science on their limited knowledge of science.